HiveMQ Edge Protocol Adapters

 ModBus (TCP) Adapter

 The ModBus adapter enables connections to ModBus slaves via TCP.
-We support reading from coils, discrete inputs, input registers and holding registers in the address range 0-65534 (incl).
+The adapter supports reading from coils, discrete inputs, input registers, and holding registers in the address range 0-65534 (incl).

 The connection samples the ModBus slave on the sampling time specified in the configuration.
-Each connection can be configured to only publish samples when changes in values are detected.
+Each connection can be configured to only publish samples when changes in values are detected (publishChangedDataOnly).

 Example ModBus (TCP) adapter configuration